Flaykky/rustVPN-core/README.md

 ## Features
 - Works in CLI
 - Popular protocols support (wireguard, openVPN, shadowsocks)
-- DPI bypassing by obfuscations (udp2raw)
+- basic DPI bypassing by jitter, fake sni, encrypted DOH and other
 - all proxys support
 - Many cli-interface modes
 - avaible all most secure algorithms of encryption